PTSD is DONE to you, it does not DEFINE you...

 When the Liberals were Government, Minister Bond was quoted saying 31 claims were compensated in the first 36 months 2012-2015, yet WSBC says 95 first responder claims were compensated in just 2015, I am confused, aren't you?

-.
-This Government wants to put the onus on the Employers and/or wait for it to become a Federal Issue and have BC be the "leading" Province for a standardized change.
+The Liberal Government wanted to put the onus on the Employers and/or wait for it to become a Federal Issue and have BC be the "leading" Province for a standardized change.
 I agree with education, absolutely - understanding what the signs and symptoms are of an operational stress injury are for these kinds of careers is excellent, but you cannot spot the ONE EMPLOYEE who is going to "get" PTSD!?
 Even if you have taken all the courses offered, you will never be able to "Build a Resilient Mind" "A Mindful Toolbox" if you have chosen one of these careers, you are human and your mind will let you know when it is beginning to fracture.
 THAT IS WHEN YOU ASK FOR HELP, not when it is too late; or for some it is a sudden onset.

-Minister Bains speaks of "Prevention", just how can you prepare yourself for what we see, hear, smell, feel..over and over and over?
+Minister Bains spoke of "Prevention", just how can you prepare yourself for what we see, hear, smell, feel..over and over and over?
 ONLY someone who does not understand what we do, why we do it, or how this career CHOOSES US SAYS THAT!

 Anyone who has chosen a career in emergency services will tell you it is a drive to serve our communities.
 Some describe their work as a calling or a passion, can't imagine doing anything else.